Preventative Maintenance: Saving Money in the Long Run

 Pest Control | Signs of termites or cockroaches | Apply treatments if you have the right product or contact pest control | Every 6 months |

-Exterior Walls | Cracks, paint flaking paint, or any signs of water damage | Repaint, seal, fix damage | Annually |
+Exterior Walls | Overgrowth, branches near the roof | Repaint, seal, fix damage | Annually |

 Driveway & Paths | Cracks, loose pavers | Pressure clean, reseal, fix damage | Annually |

-Garden & Trees | Overgrowth, branches near roof | Trim trees, clean green waste | Seasonally |
+Garden & Trees | Pressure clean, reseal, and fix damage | Trim trees, clean green waste | Seasonally |

 Preventative Maintenance Checklist for Australian Commercial Buildings